wp-kit/vc-integration/README.md

 - Sharing the project around your community

 For details about contributing to the framework, please check the [contribution guide](https://github.com/wp-kit/theme/tree/docs/Contributing.md).

-### Config

-Please install and study the default [config file](config/vc.config.php) as described above to learn how to use this component.

 ## Requirements